robbiecren07/shad-css/README.md

 # shad-css

-A toolset that enables developers to use Shadcn/ui components in their projects without Tailwind CSS.
+A toolset that enables developers to use [Shadcn/ui](https://ui.shadcn.com/) components in their projects without Tailwind CSS.

 ## About

 This project is not affiliated with or endorsed by Shadcn/ui.
 We are simply providing a tool to help developers who want to use Shadcn/ui's excellent components but cannot or do not want to use Tailwind CSS in their projects.

 The component designs and implementations are sourced from Shadcn/ui and Radix UI.
 This project converts these components to use CSS Modules instead of inline Tailwind CSS classes, while preserving their original functionality and design patterns.

+### Note

+The conversion process currently preserves Tailwind’s `--tw-*` custom properties to ensure accurate styles and animations.
+We plan to offer an option to remove Tailwind variables in a future release.

+These variables are MIT-licensed and come from [Tailwind CSS](https://tailwindcss.com/).

 ## Packages